-A number of very effective insomnia remedies emphasize good sleep hygiene and developing new habits.
-Sometimes though, despite your best efforts, sleep still eludes you and your health and quality of life begins to suffer.
-When that happens, it may be time for a little extra help from supplements and herbs.
+A number of effective insomnia remedies emphasize good sleep hygiene and developing habits that help you sleep better.
+Sometimes though, despite your best efforts, sleep still eludes you.
+Your health and quality of life begin to suffer.
+When that happens, it may be time for a little extra help from supplements, herbs, and other proven natural remedies for insomnia.

 Supplements and herbs for sleep have been shown to be at least as effective as pharmaceuticals.
 When used according to directions, they act gently, cause no morning grogginess and are safer than over-the-counter or prescription drugs.